 - Collaborate with your team: Publish your work to Tableau to share with your team – and across the world!

 The best place to start when building Tableau dashboards is to use data that you’re already familiar with.
-For example, your company might have sales reporting data available, a list of clients, some product inventory spreadsheets just waiting to be analyzed.
+For example, your company might have sales reporting data available, a list of clients, and some product inventory spreadsheets just waiting to be analyzed.

 Why is this step so important?